 - Specific system-oriented research including an analytical model for multi-access protocols with prioritized messages and distributed control architecture.

 - Testability studies that explore operational parallelism in any testing process to determine the set of automated test procedures which minimizes the silicon area consumed by the built-in self-test structures.

 - Applying VLSI design and analysis techniques to develop ultrafast superconducting digital integrated circuits.

 - Designing and analyzing high performance VLSI-based digital and analog integrated circuits and their systems.
 Specifically, speed, area, and power dissipation tradeoffs are investigated in terms of application-specific constraints and their fundamental circuit level limitations.

-Students in this program work in a variety of superconductivity and solid-state electronics research areas.
+Students in this program work in a variety of next generation nanoelectronic device research areas.
 Some of the current research being conducted here at Rochester includes:

 - Using picosecond electrical and optical pulses to probe the transient response of semiconducting and superconducting devices, such as Metal-Semiconductor-Metal (MSM) photodiodes and tunnel junctions.

 Information processing with optical pulses allows for high data rates than electronic signals.
 Optoelectronics research is focused on obtaining a detailed understanding of ultrafast phenomena and ultrafast nonlinearities in semiconductors and high-temperature superconductors, and at using silicon quantum dots and nanometer-size objects in optoelectronics and biosensing.